lifecodeof/autopea/.github/instructions/contracts.instructions.md

 - Use template literals for property/method expressions.
 - Avoid direct channel calls; always use the provided helpers for consistency and safety.
 - When interpolated values of helper tagged function methods:
-  - If the value is a `PhotopeaFFI` instance, it will replaced with its expression.
+  - If the value is a `Contract` instance, it will replaced with its expression.
   - If the value is undefined, it will be replaced with `undefined`.
   - Else, it will be converted to string via `JSON.stringify()`.
   - If still need to pass arbitrary JS expressions, use `this.$raw(string)`.